This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Smokers – Slow and Steady

-I was fortunate growing up in my childhood and all throughout my life to have access to delicious BBQ.
+I was fortunate growing up to have access to delicious BBQ.
 Out of all of the types of food out there, it’s probably my favorite.

 The absolute best BBQ can only come from a smoker.